 CUVITRU contains antibodies from human plasma donated by healthy people.
 These antibodies help your body fight off bacterial and viral infections.1 Get more facts about CUVITRU.

 CUVITRU is given under the skin (subcutaneously).
 It can be infused at rates up to 60 mL per hour, per site (as tolerated), and volumes up to 60 mL/site, allowing for fewer needlesticks and less infusion time.1 Most of the time, infusions under the skin are given at home by self-infusion or by caregivers after receiving training from a healthcare professional.
+You’ll decide how often you’ll infuse–daily, weekly, or every two weeks–with your doctor.
 Only use CUVITRU by yourself after you have been instructed by your healthcare provider.
 Find out more about getting started with CUVITRU.

-To administer your CUVITRU treatment, you’ll need vial(s) of CUVITRU and the following infusion supplies:
+To administer your CUVITRU treatment, the specialty pharmacy will send you these infusion supplies:

 This is not a complete list of all the supplies you may need.
-When infusing, please remember to refer to your Detailed Instructions for Administration for Patients.
+When infusing, please remember to refer to your Detailed Instructions for Administration for Patients in the Information for Patients.

 Takeda does not prefer, recommend, or attest to using any specific infusion pump or other ancillary device.